Updated: Nov 11

-Discrimination Based On An Employees Medical Condition Is Prohibited In California
+Discrimination Based On An Employee's Medical Condition Is Prohibited In California

 Your employer cannot make employment decisions—such as hiring, firing, demoting, and salary reduction—on the basis that you are sick, disabled, or temporarily incapacitated.

-Even if your employment status is "at-will," where your employer can fire workers and employees can leave at any time, firing someone solely on their medical condition is still considered an illegal act in California.
+Even if your employment status is "at-will," where your employer can fire workers and employees can leave at any time, firing someone solely on their medical condition is still considered illegal in California.
 Sure, regular employees will have protections against breach of contract and other benefits.
 However, at-will employees are still protected from employment decisions that are considered violations of the law.

 According to the US Department of Labor, the Family and Medical Leave Act (FMLA) mandates employers to provide medical leave to covered employees in specific circumstances.
-Eligible employees may take unpaid, job-protected, and health-insurance-protected leave for up to 12 workweeks during the course of a year.
+Eligible employees may take unpaid, job-protected, and health-insurance-protected leave for up to 12 work weeks during the course of a year.
 All covered conditions are the birth and care of a newborn or adopted child, a significant health condition, and caring for a kid, spouse, or parent with a severe health condition.